-Difficult colleagues are a fact of life at work.
-Your ability to deal with difficult colleagues and still get work done will make a big difference in your success.
+Dealing with difficult coworkers is a fact of life at work.
+Your ability to deal with difficult coworkers and still get work done will make a big difference in your success.

 And it will be a key determinant of your sanity.